 - Frequent memory gaps, in regard to both the recent and distant past

 - Impaired functioning at work, at school, and in relationships as a result of these symptoms

 - Fugue states, after which they cannot recall what happened.
 A person with DID may suddenly find themselves “waking up” somewhere without a memory of how they got there.

 There are three main types of dissociative disorders that require Dissociative Identity Disorder Treatment.
 Besides Dissociative Identity Disorder, these include dissociative amnesia and depersonalization-derealization disorder.

-The primary symptom of dissociative amnesia is the inability to remember important information about yourself or your life.
+The primary symptom of dissociative amnesia is the inability to remember information about yourself or your life.
 For example, a person with dissociative amnesia may be unable to recall what happened to them during an episode of combat or abuse.
 An amnesiac episode like this can last for a matter of minutes, for hours or days, or even for years.
-Such an episode is a warning sign that Dissociative Identity Disorder Treatment is needed
+Such an episode is a warning sign that Dissociative Identity Disorder treatment is needed

 Additionally, depersonalization disorder involves a feeling of being detached from one’s actions, thoughts, feelings, and sensations.
 People who suffer from depersonalization disorder compare the experience to watching a movie.
 Specifically, they feel as if everything around them is unreal.